drestebon/papageorge/README.rst

-``<Shift>Up``      Fast-forward to the end of the game ``<Shift>Down``    Rewind to the beginning of the game ``F5``             Launch the Seek Graph window non-binded keys    Write to console
+``<Shift>Up``      Fast-forward to the end of the game ``<Shift>Down``    Rewind to the beginning of the game ``F5``             Launch the Seek Graph window non-binded keys    Send to console
 ================== ========================================

 You can change these bindings and add new ones in the configuration file.